xinhuang/xinhuang.github.com/_drafts/clang-tutorial-the-ast-matcher.md

 ---
 {% include JB/setup %}

-# Clang Tutorial: The AST Matcher

 In [previous post] we have made a simple Clang tool that will print all the declarations in a given source file.
 Now Let's try to make another tool to detect when a _std::vector_ is passed by value - which usually causes a performance hit.

 ## The Pass-By-Value std::vector Finding Program